404pandas/password-generator/README.md

 ## Description

 This project is a password generator.
 The purposes of this project is to practice JavaScript and create a password generator.
+Follow the prompts to produce a password.

 ## User Story